Attachmate Worldwide | Contact Us | NetIQ.com

 The SSL (Secure Sockets Layer) protocol was developed by Netscape to secure HTTP, but can also be used to secure other protocols.
 The SSL/TLS protocol uses public key cryptography and certificates for authentication and negotiates session keys for symmetric encryption.

-Benefits of FTP with SSL/TLS
+Benefits of FTPS

 • This protocol provides good support for many operating-system-specific file structures.